SymonGonthiez/SymonCrypter/README.md

 This is a crypter coded in VB.Net and Autoit3 in order to crypt ".exe" files and make them undetected by antivirus.

+This Project was Coded for SECURITY Purpose.
+Use it only to  Protect your Files Against Reverse Engineering | I don't take any responsibility for any other abuse you conduct with this Software ~

 ## Installation

 Compile it using Visual Studio ~